-- 1) Print out bitmap screen shot image of the Smith chart display and put in logbook. - 2) Print out data from \.csv data file (through at least 525 MHz or whatever will reasonably fit on one page) and put in logbook. - 3) Import data into a plotting software package (e.g., MS-Excel, MATLAB, ...) and create rectangular plots of resistance versus frequency (R vs f) and reactance versus frequency (X vs f).
+- Print out bitmap screen shot images of the Smith chart and SWR displays and put in logbook in saved places.
+[Suggestions: Use a photo/image editing program to invert colors to save ink.
+Insert both images on a single MS-Word document page to control size and save paper.] - Print out data from .csv data file (Header plus data to whatever frequency will fit on a single page).
+Put in logbook on saved page.
+[Hint: You can open .csv files using MS-Excel or Notepad.] - 3) Import data into a plotting software package (e.g., MS-Excel, MATLAB, ...) and create rectangular plots of resistance versus frequency (R vs f) and reactance versus frequency (X vs f).
 Insert these plots in the logbook.
+What is the resistance and reactance at the frequency where the SWR is lowest?